 Sadly, her reply echoed a recent conversation I had with Byron, and I smiled because it’s true; we need foster carers who genuinely love children.
-I knew this because Byron had been making his voice, and the voices of other children in care, heard, loud and clear.
+I knew this because Byron had been making his voice, and the voices of other children in care, heard loud and clear.

 The best foster carers, by Byron…

 Byron is now 18; he is a former foster child.
-He lives independently in his flat, around the corner from his sibling brother, who were separated when Social Services initially took them into care over ten years ago.
-I was writing an article for the #FacesofFostering campaign on behalf of Caritas Care in Lancashire; Byron was the subject for our June campaign.
+He lives independently in his flat, around the corner from his brother, who were separated when Social Services initially took them into care over ten years ago.
+I was writing an article for the #FacesofFostering campaign on behalf of Caritas Care in Lancashire; Byron was the subject of our June campaign.
 The article’s purpose was to understand foster care from a child’s viewpoint, and Byron was ready to speak…

-Byron’s life had not been easy; for both him and his brother.
+Byron’s life had not been easy; for him and his brother.
 They reunited recently after ten years with no contact, all because of the kindness of Byron’s foster carers, Caritas Care and his Social worker, Lucy.
 Byron knew his foster carers were with the best agency, Caritas Care, and they understood and gave them a better future together.